-“Each employee is protected from falling through any hole (including skylights) that is 4 feet (1.2 m) or more above a lower level by one or more of the following:
+Each employee is protected from falling through any hole (including skylights) that is 4 feet (1.2 m) or more above a lower level by one or more of the following:

-- (B) Guardrail systems;
+- Guardrail systems

-- (C) Travel restraint systems; or
+- Travel restraint systems, or

-- (D) Personal fall arrest systems.”
+- Personal fall arrest systems

 Therefore, your employer is required to ensure these areas are properly protected.
 Unguarded skylights are an easily avoidable fall hazard that can result in devastating circumstances.
-Simply stepping backwards onto an unguarded skylight can be enough to break its covering, causing potential injuries to you and those below the skylight.
+Simply stepping backward onto an unguarded skylight can be enough to break its covering, causing potential injuries to you and those below the skylight.
 If you or a loved one has been injured in a skylight related accident, contact an experienced fall protection attorney today.

 Unguarded skylights are just one of the many fall hazards workers may face.
-At Simmons and Fletcher, P.C., our fall protection attorneys have been handling workplace accident cases since 1979.
+At Simmons and Fletcher, P.C., our attorneys have been handling workplace accident cases since 1979.
 We understand how complicated these claims can be, and are dedicated to providing you with the resources necessary to make a full recovery.
 Call us today to schedule a free consultation: (713) 932-0777.